MikeHopcroft/PrixFixe/documentation/repl.md

 %
 ~~~

-We're in the Read-Eval-Print-Loop (REPL) and can type commands after the prompt.
+We're now in the Read-Eval-Print-Loop (REPL) and can type commands after the prompt.
 Let's take a look at the menu.
-We can use the `.products` command to display the list of products in the menu:
+We'll use the `.products` command to display the list of products in the menu:

 ~~~
 % .products